Skip to main content

 View your in-progress Symphony sessions: Active Contributions Each active contribution shows:

-• Status indicators (Running, Paused, Creating PR, etc.)
+• Status badge — Running, Paused, Creating PR, etc.

-• Progress bar showing documents completed vs. total
+• Progress bar — Documents completed vs. total

-• Check PR Status button to detect merged/closed PRs
+Click Check PR Status to verify your draft PR on GitHub and detect merged/closed PRs.

 History Tab